Eriogonum deflexum Torr.

 [An article has not been written yet.]

-Eriogonum deflexum description by Thomas H. Kent, not updated.
+Eriogonum deflexum description by Thomas H. Kent, last updated 25 May 2020.

 © FloraFinder.org.
 All rights reserved.

 4/30/2018 · Barber Peak Loop Trail, Mojave National Preserve, California